-Expunging or Sealing Your Criminal Record in Florida
+Expunging or Sealing Your Criminal Record in Fl

 To have your record sealed or expunged, you must meet very specific, strict criteria.
-To learn more, contact Monroe & King, P.A. for a complimentary case evaluation with our Jacksonville expungement attorneys.
+To learn more, contact Monroe & King, P.A. by calling (904) 474-3115 for a complimentary case evaluation with our Jacksonville expungement attorneys.

 There are slightly fewer criteria to have your record sealed than expunged.
 You may be eligible for criminal record sealing in Florida if you were not actually convicted of a crime or if adjudication of guilt was withheld in your case (in other words, you were put on probation but not found guilty by the court).
 Additionally, you cannot have any prior records sealed or expunged, and you cannot have any existing records that related to certain serious offenses, such as homicide, rape, kidnapping, or arson.